MahsaP/gazebo_ros_denso/README.md

 `roslaunch vs060_gazebo vs060_gazebo.launch`

-2) If you want to command the robot and see the performance you can run the following line
+2) If you want to command the robot and see the performance, you can run the following line

 `roslaunch vs060_gazebo vs060_rqt.launch`